Revo1999/cds-vis/assignment1/README.md

 ## Outputs

 When comparing images of flowers using computers, the goal is the find similarities in the pictures which can be of use.
-In this case with the flowers dataset the goal of a good algoritm can be said to be finding similar flowers, or the same catagory of flowers.
+In this case with the flowers dataset the goal of a good algorithm can be said to be finding similar flowers, or the same catagory of flowers.

 ### Compare Hist OpenCV